 While bizarre UFO incidents may lend hints to their possible nature or origin, a number of UFO theories have been proposed which include the extraterrestrial, extradimensional, atmospheric phenomenon, paranormal manifestations, advanced secret technology, a manifestation of a psycho-cultural phenomenon, and time travel to explain the nature and origin of this perplexing phenomenon.

 I think that the distinction of if they are of our Universe and our comfortable dimensions or from the dark unknown recesses of hyperdimensionality is ultimately unimportant.
-I do not believe we are in a position to discern the originating location of this phenomena.
+I do not believe we are in a position to discern the originating location of this phenomenon.
 We may never be able to source this enigma.
-Even if the extraterrestrial tell us where they are from, why would we think they are being truthful?
+Even if the extraterrestrial tells us where they are from, why would we think they are being truthful?
 How could we ever truly understand their motivations?

 The field of UFOlogy, in my opinion, does not need to seek to source outside our known Universe.
 I do not think that most people that might care have an appreciation for Arthur C. Clarke’s third law: “Any sufficiently advanced technology is indistinguishable from magic.”.
 Think about that for a moment.
 You may have heard the famous quote before but have you really thought about it?